 All amounts reported on this form are reported as positive amounts.
 Each box is designated for certain information per IRS regulations.

-Institutions may elect to report either the aggregate amount of payments received for qualified tuition and related expenses (box 1), or the aggregate amount billed for qualified tuition and related expenses (box 2) during the calendar year with respect to individuals enrolled for any academic period.
-Towson University elects to use the amount billed, therefore box 1 will always be blank.
+Prior to the 2018 reporting year, institutions were able to elect to report either the aggregate amount of payments received for qualified tuition and related expenses (box 1), or the aggregate amount billed for qualified tuition and related expenses (box 2) during the calendar year with respect to individuals enrolled for any academic period.
+Towson University elected to use the amount billed, therefore box 1 was always blank.

 The 1098-E is a “Student loan Interest Statement” provided by your student loan servicer in each tax year if applicable to you.
 This form is completely separate from the 1098-T we have discussed above.
 Towson University does not have any input on the 1098-E because this tax form coincides to any interest paid to a servicer for federal student loans.